pallavjhawar/help.supportbee.com/_posts/2011-12-31-using-web-hooks.markdown

 A HTTP POST request will be made to the URL you have specified with the data corresponding to the event you selected.

+The response for the POST call should be a success (HTTP Status Code 200).
+If the response is a failure the call is retried for 3 times with an interval of an hour.

 What events are currently supported?
 ------------------------------------

 A HTTP POST call will be made to all the web hook URLs registered by you when

-1. Ticket is created
+1. New Ticket
-2. Customer Reply is created
+2. New Customer Reply
-3. Agent Reply is created
+3. New Agent Reply
-4. Comment is created
+4. New Comment

 How do I delete a Web Hook?
 ---------------------------